 Please note that these rules are general and subject to change.
 To verify that this information is current, please contact The Jewish Agency (either directly or by asking Nefesh B’Nefesh to direct your question to the appropriate contact), or you may contact your local branch of Misrad Haklita prior to your Aliyah.

-- IDF service is not considered a permanent return to Israel provided that the candidate does not stay in Israel for more than 4 months before or after their army service.
+- IDF & Sherut Leumi service are not considered permanent returns to Israel provided that a candidate does not stay in Israel for more than 4 months before or after their army/sherut service.